Famous/famous/guides/migrating-0.2-to-0.3.md

 First, let's look at the breaking changes in the v0.3 release of Famo.us:

 ###src folder
 All src code is now found in a src/ folder.
-This will cause issues with any pathing you are are currently relying on.
+This will cause issues with any pathing you are currently relying on.
 Please see the above sections that describe how to properly update your tooling stack accordingly.

 ### Align & origin